FBW-12/react-redux-introduction/README.md

 ### 14.3 Updating the `ToDoList`

-We take the mutations that we passed from the `ToDoWidget` and pass them to the `ToDoItem`, where they will be used for different events.
+We take the mutations and pass them to the `ToDoItem`, where they will be used for different events.
 We will also change from a `ul` to a `table`, to achieve the layout we want to have.

 ```markdown
 src/components/ToDoList.js